layervault/layervault_js_client/README.md

 var config = new LayerVault.Configuration(function () {
   this.oauthKey = 'abc123'
   this.oauthSecret = 'foobar'

-  this.accessToken = 'sloths567' // optional, if you have it
+  // optional, if you have it
+  this.accessToken = 'sloths567'
+  this.refreshToken = 'blahblah'
 });

 // Create the client